This story was edited and published in the Antique Wireless Association "Review" publication #36 2023

 TINA in the UK

-"The early TINA recordings of Morse were made with a siphon-pen recording on paper tape .For copying high speed Morse, a device known as an undulator was also used.
+"The early TINA recordings of Morse were made with a siphon-pen recording on paper tape using a device known as an undulator.
 At a later date, Morse transmissions were recorded on 35 mm film with a slow running RFP machine.
-This allowed measurements to be made through considerable QRN.
+This allowed measurements to be made through considerable noise conditions (QRN).
 This permitted the desired waveform to be distinguishable from the ambient noise.

-In the UK, the standard method of measuring Morse at that time involved several WRENS.
-Two WRENS at a time would start the process.
+In the UK, the standard method of measuring Morse involved several WRENS.
+(Women's Royal Naval Service ; WRNS; popularly and officially known as the WRENS) Two WRENS at a time would start the process.
 One would read off the measurements from the film using an enlarger and the other transferred them to graph paper.
 The dashes and dots were then marked with red and blue circles.
 Attempts at identification with previously captured records were made by direct comparison.
 This procedure inevitably relied on the acuteness of observation and perhaps the memory of the operator on duty.
 This was not a fast method so two ideas were pursued to help automate the process.

 (2) A machine-compatible system for classifying the records.